patOseo/utm-cookies/readme.txt

 = What parameters work with this plugin? =

-Currently, the parameters are 'utm_source', 'utm_medium', 'utm_campaign', 'utm_adgroup', 'utm_term'.
+Currently, the parameters are 'utm_source', 'utm_medium', 'utm_campaign', 'utm_adgroup', 'utm_term', 'utm_content', 'keyword', 'campaignname', 'adgroupname',.
 Support for custom parameters will be added in the future.

 = How long will the cookies be set? =

 Cookies will clear after 30 days.
 Support for custom time will be added in the future.

 == Changelog ==

+= 1.0.4 =
+* Added additional parameters.

 = 1.0.3 =
 * Added Gravity Form field pre-population.